The Women's Collective - ASTillero

 Photos: Timothy Nathan

-Commitment: Rockflower is partnering with Casa Congo to establish a Women's Collective for the women of El Astillero
+Commitment: Rockflower is partnering with Casa Congo to develop and expand the Women's Collective in El Astillero

 Location: El Astillero, Nicaragua

 The Women's Collective at Astillero is a partnership between Rockflower and Casa Congo.
 Casa Congo’s focus is on cultural and environmental conservation and the Women’s Collective will be designed as an extension of this philosophy.
 On completion of the physical structure of Casa Congo space will be available for the women to meet, share ideas and concerns, and to conduct training workshops and group gatherings on subjects such as financial literacy, agro-ecological farming techniques, micro gardening and bamboo carpentry.

 The overall objective of the Women’s Collective is to provide a shared space for the women to learn, gain confidence and expertise and increase their potential for economic empowerment.
 Through the provision of access to credit and micro loans, educational workshops and collaborative endeavors the Rockflower/Casa Congo partnership will act as a gardener to facilitate the growth of this Collective.

 Phase One: The founding members of the Collective are Las Tejedoras "The Weavers" a group of 21 women founded in 2007 who have already demonstrated their willingness and capacity for enterprising economic advancement.
 A group of local women in Astillero who have already recycled over 400,000 plastic bags found on the beach and roads and transformed them into beautiful products such as wallets, hats, phone cases, bags and water bottle holders.
 Originally the start of their upcycling business and idea to create a women’s group was not well received by the community of Astillero, however over the past 11 years they have persevered relying on the strength of each other to become a strong positive impact in the community.